orange

 shawn-day

-Four patterns that blindside Comms teams
+Comms challenges that blindside teams

 Influence Shifts: